Shadow091101/content/files/en-us/web/javascript/reference/errors/bigint_division_by_zero/index.md

 const a = 1n;
 const b = 0n;
 const quotient = b === 0n ? undefined : a / b;
+console.log(quotient)//we can also see what will quotient returns
 ```

 ## See also